sburtner/mat259_w19/assignment1.md

 ### RQ3: How many of these maps were left 'Uncategorized'?

-** *Why am I asking this?* ** Its apparent from the previous research questions that maps seem like they would be hard to organize.
-I am curious if most of the maps are physical or digital copies, and if so, how they are organized both in storage and from publically accessible locations in the library.
+** *Why am I asking this?* ** It's apparent from the previous research questions that maps seem like they would be hard to organize.
+I am curious if most of the maps are physical or digital copies for example, and if so, how they are organized both in storage and from publically accessible locations in the library.
 RQ1 in particular raises an interesting thought.
 I used `barcode` for that query, which implies these are physical maps.
 But are there digital maps as well?
 It's not clear we would see this, as this database has tables like `inraw` and `outraw`, which implies that this database contains transactions for physical objects, but perhaps not digital entities (like a digitized map.)
 Regardless, I would like to see how many maps have no `callNumber`, so I modify my first query.
+The following query helps to see what proportion of maps are easily or (not so easily) categorized.

 ```sql
 SELECT COUNT(barcode)